brandur/sorg/content/nanoglyphs/048-llms.md

 image_url = "/photographs/nanoglyphs/048-llms/lyon-windows@2x.jpg"
 published_at = 2026-02-01T10:43:33-08:00
 title = "The AI Edition"
-hook = "Mixed thoughts on LLMs, including the highs and lows (will I have a job in two years?), Ambon, and psychadelic frogfish."
+hook = "Mixed thoughts on LLMs, including the highs and lows (will I have a job in two years?), Ambon, and psychedelic frogfish."
 +++

 Where did January go?